-Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their visa status.
-Part-time students are not eligible for the same full-time F1 visa benefits.
+Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their F1 student visa status.
+Canadian students attending part time are not eligible for the same full-time F1 visa benefits.

-All international students, including Canadians, must report to the records office within the first week of each semester for an international student check-in; failure to do so could jeopardize the student's visa status.
+All international students with an I-20, including Canadians, must report to the records office within the first week of EACH semester to complete the international student check-in; failure to do so could jeopardize the student's visa status

-More information about student visas is available at www.niagara.edu/international or by contacting the records office at 716-286-8726.
+More information about student visas is available at www.niagara.edu/international or by contacting the records office at 716-286-8728